 IN OUR VIEW: A Community Perspective

-This exhibition is the culmination of a community art project in which ArtRage worked with community members and organizations in the Hawley-Green and Northside neighborhoods.
+This exhibition was the culmination of a community art project in which ArtRage worked with community members and organizations in the Hawley-Green and Northside neighborhoods.
 ArtRage got cameras into the hands of neighborhood residents and asked them to capture their lives and community through documentary photography.
 A professional photographer and Syracuse University graduate student, Daniel Aguilera, worked with residents to guide them on the social documentary process.

-Curated by a community panel, this exhibition is not only a testimony to the times in which we live, but a social-bonding experience for our diverse neighborhood; a neighborhood whose current residents include refugees
+Curated by a community panel, this exhibition was not only a testimony to the times in which we live, but a social-bonding experience for our diverse neighborhood; a neighborhood whose current residents include refugees

 from many war-torn nations, long time city dwellers of mixed income and a population of people new to the area working to establish roots in a community of their choice – all living side-by-side as neighbors.